Exploring the origin of stars on bound and unbound orbits causing tidal disruption events: Comparison with numerical experiments

+Here we compare the distribution of tidally accreted stars in terms of $e$ and $\beta$, which we have analytically derived in the preceding section, with $N$-body simulations.
+To get better statistical quality of the results we use in these comparisons the dependence on $e$ and $\beta$ only, rather than the joint 2D distribution in $e$, $\beta$ (or a 3D distribution in $E$, $e$, $\beta$), for the reason of statistical noise, by integrating over all energies as follows:

+where we use the number densities of equations~(\ref{Eq-n(e,E)-bound}) and (\ref{Eq-n(beta,E)-bound}).
+For the number densities of unbound stars, we obtain $N_{\rm TD,u}(e)$ and $N_{\rm TD,u}(\beta)$ in the same way, but integrate from $E=0$ to infinity.
+To evaluate the number densities from these equations we need to get an evaluation for $Q$.
+Equation~\ref{eq:q} shows that it requires the computation of the average angular momentum change per orbit $\langle\Delta J^2\rangle $.
+To measure $\langle\Delta J^2\rangle $ from the simulation, one needs to record positions and velocities of all particles at very high frequency.
+We did not save such data from our models, but note that \cite{VM2013} have done such measurements and the results generally agree with the theoretical prediction, but have large scatters (see their Figure 8).
+Hence, we turn to the analytical solution of $\langle\Delta J^2\rangle $ to construct our theoretical model.

-There are the following procedures for us to evaluate $Q$ for a given $E$: First we estimate $E$ at the apocenter distance radius, $r_{\rm a}$.
-Since the number densities of unbound stars are independent of $Q$ (see equations~\ref{Eq-n(beta,E)-unbound} and \ref{Eq-n(e,E)-unbound}), we do not need to define $r_{\rm a}$ for the unbound stars.
-Because $r_{\rm a} =(1+e)a\approx2a$ for the bound stars on very highly eccentric orbits, we obtain $r_{\rm a}\approx-GM_{\rm BH}/E$ for a given $E$.
-In the case that $r_{a}$ is larger than the influence radius $r_{\rm h}$, we set $r_{\rm a}\approx{r}_{\rm h}$ because the bound stars should be, by definition, inside the $r_{\rm h}$.
-Next, we compute the averaged change-per-orbit of the angular momentum due to the two-body encounters at for a given $r_{a}$ as $\langle\Delta J\rangle^2$ because most of the angular momentum of the stars are likely to change at the apocenter passage.
-This assumption can be justified because the orbiting star passes its apocenter so slowly that has more time to interact with the surrounding stars, and also, the perturbing forces may exert a non-negligible torque to the passing star \citep{TT1997,ZBS2015}.
-From the relaxation theory \citep{FR1976,2013CQGra..30x4005M}, we get
+$\langle\Delta J^2\rangle $ is computed at the apocenter of a stellar orbit, because two-body relaxation affects the orbit most strongly at the apocenter passage.
+This assumption can be justified because the orbiting star passes its apocenter so slowly that it has more time to interact with the surrounding stars, and also the perturbing forces may exert a non-negligible torque to the passing star \citep{TT1997,ZBS2015}.
+From relaxation theory \citep{FR1976,Merritt2013}, we get